sergey-samoylov/yt-mpv/README.md

 and start it again to choose another content.

-If you like the script, consider giving it a star, please.
+If you like the script and find it useful, consider giving it a star, please.